RedHatQE/pylero/README.md

 objects (such as TestCase), the library connects to the Polarion server, downloads the list of workitems and creates them.

+## Important Notice

+**Polarion Web Service (SOAP/WSDL API) is in maintenance mode since Polarion 2410.**

+Siemens has announced that the Polarion Web Service API used by Pylero is now in maintenance mode.
+For new features and forward-looking development, users are advised to check the [Polarion REST API](https://docs.sw.siemens.com/en-US/doc/230235217/PL20241023686685479.polarion_help_sc.xid2056109/xid2212382).

+Pylero will continue to work with the existing WSDL API, but no new features will be added to the WSDL API by Polarion.

 ## Installation
 -----------------------------